shubhamkaundal98/ferb-speak/README.md

 # pirate speak
- This translation app converts normal English into Pirate's way of speaking.
+ This translation app converts normal English into Ferb's way of speaking.